Golf Strategy Optimization and the "Drive for show, putt for dough" adage

-Markov chains and Markov decision processes are the models of choice for performance assessment and optimization in sport, as they capture the inherent probabilistic nature of success of every ``action'' performed by athletes or teams.
+Markov chains and Markov decision processes are the models of choice for performance assessment and optimization in sports, as they capture the inherent probabilistic nature of the success of every ‘action’ performed by athletes or teams.
 They have been used, for instance, in tennis, basketball, volleyball, ice-hockey, golf, soccer, darts, and snooker, e.g.~\cite{Terroba2013,trumbelj2012,Routley2015,Pfeiffer2010,Hoffmeister2015,Hoffmeister2017,Heiny2014,Maher2012,BroadieKo,Sugawara}.
-Building such a model for golf strategy optimization require detail informations on the golf course and on the player's past performances.
-In this work we use simple 2D informations on golf course extracted from aerial views and historical data on the player's performances taken from the Shotlink\textsuperscript{\texttrademark} database.
+Building such a model for golf strategy optimization requires detailed information about the golf course and the player's past performances.
+In this work we use simple 2D information on golf course extracted from aerial views and historical data on the player's performances taken from the ShotLink database.

-The introduction of the Shotlink\textsuperscript{\texttrademark} intelligence program (an initiative of the US Professional Golfer Association (PGA) to share data it collects in real-time on all shots taken on the PGA Tour since 2001) has stimulated a lof of academic research in the past 15 years.
-Broadie’s pionnering work on the stroke-gained method \cite{Broadie2008,Broadie2012} has revolutionized the analyses of the performance of professional golfers on the PGA Tour (The Professional Golfer Association championship).
-In addition, a large body of work exploit the Shotlink\textsuperscript{\texttrademark} database to study various aspects of the game of golf (such as the effect of luck, pressure on performance, the existence of the hot hand phenomenon) through statistical analyses (e.g.~\cite{Baugher2016,Ozbeklik2017,Fearing2011,Connolly2012,Robertson2014,Stockl2018,Gnagy2015,Connolly2008,Connolly2009,Connolly2012b,Hickman2015,Hickman2019,Arkes2016,Heiny2012}), performance prediction through machine learning (e.g.~\cite{Hucaljuk2011,Huang2010,Moorthy2013,Wiseman2016,Lim2017,Drappi2018}, see \cite{Bunker2019} for a recent survey), and the evaluation of different parameters (distance, dispersion, hole size) on performance through simulation and/or optimization \cite{BansalBroadie,BroadieKo}.
-This works is part of this area of research called golf analytics.
+The introduction of the ShotLink intelligence program (an initiative of the US Professional Golfer Association (PGA) to share data it collects in real-time on all shots taken on the PGA Tour - the PGA championship - since 2001) has stimulated a lot of academic research in the past 15 years.
+Broadie’s pionering work on the stroke-gained method \cite{Broadie2008,Broadie2012} has revolutionized the analyses of professional golfers' performances on the PGA Tour.
+In addition, a large body of work exploits the ShotLink database to study various aspects of the game of golf (such as the effect of luck, pressure on performance, the existence of the hot hand phenomenon) through statistical analyses (e.g.~\cite{Baugher2016,Ozbeklik2017,Fearing2011,Connolly2012,Robertson2014,Stockl2018,Gnagy2015,Connolly2008,Connolly2009,Connolly2012b,Hickman2015,Hickman2019,Arkes2016,Heiny2012}), performance prediction through machine learning (e.g.~\cite{Hucaljuk2011,Huang2010,Moorthy2013,Wiseman2016,Lim2017,Drappi2018}, see \cite{Bunker2019} for a recent survey), and the evaluation of different parameters (distance, dispersion, hole size) on performance through simulation and/or optimization \cite{BansalBroadie,BroadieKo}.
+This work is part of the area of research called golf analytics.